Annagry: Sport

-The local Gaelic Athletic Association (GAA) team is Naomh Mhuire CLG which serves the greater Lower Rosses area.
+The local Gaelic Athletic Association (GAA) team is CLG Naomh Muire which serves the Lower Rosses area.
 Football (also known as soccer) is also popular in the village.

 Transport

-Annagry is one mile from Donegal International Airport (Carrickfinn Airport) which has daily flights to Dublin Airport and four flights a week to Glasgow, both of which are operated by Aer Lingus.
+Annagry is one mile from Donegal Airport (Carrickfinn Airport) which has daily flights to Dublin and four flights a week to Glasgow, which are operated by Aer Lingus and Loganair respectively.
+Annagry is also serviced by a TFI Local Link route from Crolly to Dungloe (Route 992).